SenseNet/docs.sensenet.com/content/tutorials/authentication/how-to-authenticate-react.md

 description: This tutorial shows you how to authenticatie your a React app to sensenet.
 ---

-This tutorial shows you how to authenticatie your a React app to sensenet.
+This tutorial shows you how to authenticatie your React app to sensenet.

 You should install the sensenet oidc-react lib as a dependency of your project: